Campground List

 campground on left.

-Note: Forest Rt.
+NOTE: Forest Rt.
 75 is clay and lime rock.

 GENERAL COMMENTS:

-The elevation is 25 ft.
+The elevation is 50 ft.

-to the perimeter of the campground, most of the time tall prairie
+perimeter of the campground, most of the time tall prairie

-grass hides the water.
-Canoeists will have a good time exploring
+Lake.
+Canoeists will have a good time exploring the lake's

 Live and Laurel oak are the dominant trees in the campground.